Key Takeaways

 You are seen as knowledgeable, trustworthy, and competent when others seek you out.
 It also indicates that you are approachable and that you communicate clearly and concisely.

-When your colleagues want to seek your advice and contribution, your skill is valued.
-This is an excellent sign that you are good at what you do in your current role.
+When your colleagues seek your advice and contributions, your skills are valued.
+This is an excellent sign that you excel in your current role.

 3. You get positive feedback from superiors and clients